IvaDobreva/Gumiho/README.md

 ##The tricky part
 ###Your API
 To make Gumiho work properly, you need to do some changes in your API.
-First, Gumiho needs information about all the routes you're trying to document.
+* Gumiho needs information about all the routes you're trying to document.
-So you'll need a Get request wich returns hash containing all routes in your API.
+So you'll need a Get request wich returns hash containing all routes and information about them.
 Here is example how it looks like:
 ```
 [